Social welfare model: British Model

-Used by the UK, Ireland, Canada, New Zealand, Australia, and the South Asian countries the British model tends to have a welfare state of roughly average size, relative to high-income OECD countries, but less comprehensive than those in Scandinavia and much of continental Europe.
+Used by the UK, Canada, Australia, New Zealand, South Africa, Ireland, Hong Kong, Singapore and the South Asian countries the British model tends to have a welfare state of roughly average size, relative to high-income OECD countries, but less comprehensive than those in Scandinavia and much of continental Europe.
 They have somewhat more poverty and higher inequality.
-Despite having a smaller welfare state than most Western European countries, the UK, Ireland and Canada do provide, among other things, universal single payer health care, redistribute income and guarantee an income at subsistence level.
+Despite having a smaller welfare state than most Western European countries, the UK, Canada, Australia and New Zealand do provide, among other things, universal single payer health care, redistribute income and guarantee an income at subsistence level.

 Continental European

 Used by Austria, France, Germany, Belgium and Luxembourg, the Continental model has strict rules on job protection and a large amount of regulation in industry.
-However, the labour market has proven to be inflexible and slow to react to globalization.
+However, the labour market has proven to be inflexible and slow to react to globalisation.
 Generous insurance-based unemployment benefits and a well funded welfare state are used to reduce poverty and provide high quality health care.
 This model can generally be seen as middle ground between the British and Nordic models.

 Mediterranean

-Used by Italy, Spain, Greece, Portugal, the Mediterranean model is similar to the Continental model, but focuses welfare on generous state-pensions.
+Used by Italy, Spain, Greece, Portugal, Turkey, Cyprus and Malta. the Mediterranean model is similar to the Continental model, but focuses welfare on generous state-pensions.
 The labour market is inflexible with the same job protectionism as in the Continental model, but is not good at reducing poverty within the lower end of society.